Atlas975/Notes/Networking/Network_tools.md

 ## Iperf
 - iperf is a tool that is used to measure network performance by generating traffic between two endpoints and measuring the [[Network_architecture#Bandwidth|Bandwidth]].
 - Useful for testing individual connections to a host and to optimise network configurations
+- Bi-directional transfer is also required to check for irregularities in a direction

 > ![[Pasted image 20230220113021.png|650|650]]
 > ![[Pasted image 20230220113055.png|650|650]]